dagflow-team/dayabay-model/README.md

 ### Minimal working examples

 The minimal working examples are located in the folder `extras/mwe` folder.
-They are available when the code is obtained from the GitHub.
+They are available when the code comes from the GitHub.

 #### Simple run